Anita enjoys writing about foreign languages and the intersection of language and cultural identity.

-The US Department of State is giving out scholarships to students to study what, in their opinion, are the best languages to learn.
-They have chosen 13 languages which are deemed crucial to U.S. national security and economic competitiveness.
+The U.S. Department of State gives out scholarships through the CLS program to students to study what, in their opinion, are the best languages to learn.
+They have chosen 15 languages deemed crucial to national security and economic competitiveness.

 The list is as follows: